 Getting Started with DOER DAPP

-How to use DOER DAPP safely, without technical knowledge.
+How to use DOER DAPP safely, even if you are new to Web3.

 What DOER DAPP Helps You Do

-DOER DAPP helps you reduce repetitive on-chain actions while staying in control.
+DOER DAPP helps reduce repetitive on-chain actions while keeping you in control.

 It is useful when: